rapideditor/imagery-index/README.md

 Try out the interactive source viewer at https://ideditor.github.io/imagery-index/ to inspect any of the imagery sources visually and to compare them to their boundary polygons.
 You can also test different `locationSet` values to see what they look like.

+The viewer itself is just a single .html page using:
+  * A [Mapbox GL](https://docs.mapbox.com/mapbox-gl-js/api/) base layer, and
-💡 The viewer itself is just a single .html page using a Mapbox GL base layer + the raster tile code from iD sitting on top of it.
-The source code is in [`docs/index.html`](https://github.com/ideditor/imagery-index/blob/master/docs/index.html).
+  * The raster tile code from [iD](https://github.com/openstreetmap/iD) sitting on top of it.

+The code for the is in [`docs/index.html`](https://github.com/ideditor/imagery-index/blob/master/docs/index.html).

 🧐: "Why use iD's `<img>`-based slippy map code instead of adding a Mapbox GL raster layer?"<br/>
 😭: "[CORS is why](https://github.com/ideditor/imagery-index/issues/1).
-WebGL needs access to the pixels of an image to show it, and this can't happen unless the tile server has the necessary CORS header set.
-The good news is, if an imagery source works here, it will work in iD also."<br/>
+WebGL needs access to the pixels of an image in order to render it, and this can't happen unless the tile server has the necessary CORS header set.
+The good news is: if an imagery source works here, it will work in iD also."<br/>

 ### Prerequisites